Information for Healthcare Providers and Physicians

 Cancer patients often experience difficulty in having their ongoing recovery needs met after treatment.
 A partnership approach between health care providers can truly make a difference in how soon the client achieves a good quality of life.

 Clients often say they would like more personalization along with a healing approach after treatment, instead of what feels like never-ending medical intervention.
 Cancer Harbors is a human-interactive complement to the follow-up guidelines in a physician’s survivorship care plan.

-Many survivorship care plans give health behavior suggestions (exercise, eat healthfully, don’t smoke, manage stress) to clients who lack knowledge about how to proceed and may lack the resources needed to make those changes.
+Many survivorship care plans give health behavior suggestions (exercise, eat healthfully, don’t smoke, manage stress) to clients who lack knowledge about how to proceed and may lack the skills and resources needed to make those changes.
 Having readily available, approachable professional assistance relieves anxiety and can provide clear, simple guidance in health behavior change.

 Cancer Harbors provides cancer patient support for clients and their caregivers and loved ones, restoring quality of life and independence and facilitating the transition to a healthy lifestyle following cancer treatment.
 Cancer Harbors clients are fully supported and coached in the importance of following through with the recommended guidelines, screenings, and checkups from their doctors.

 To fill the gaps in knowledge, continuity of support, and transition back to their lives and preferred roles, Cancer Harbors provides evidence-based information, skills, and tools that encourage physical activity, social interaction, and self-care, empowering the client to take charge of their health, managing the stressors beyond treatment, and improving health literacy, things that many of them did not do before being diagnosed.

 The focus of Cancer Harbors is on quality of life and not disease, on client needs and preferences, not algorithms.
 It’s the ideal place to pick up when medical treatment ends.